 Harleysville Equitable Distribution Lawyers

-Family Law Attorneys Provide Dedicated and Experienced Representation to Clients in Equitable Distribution Matters in Harleysville
+Harleysville Family Law Attorneys Provide Dedicated and Experienced Representation to Clients in Equitable Distribution Matters

 Most married couples amass assets and liabilities during their marriage, such as the marital home, vehicles, investment and retirement accounts, and sentimental items like artwork or jewelry.
 Unfortunately, when couples divorce, dividing those assets and liabilities can easily become a complicated and contentious process.
 Every divorce requires an equitable distribution of the marital estate, which can be accomplished either through a settlement agreement between the spouses or through a division determined by the court.